Azure/azure-sdk-for-go/sdk/messaging/azeventhubs/README.md

 # Azure Event Hubs Client Module for Go

 [Azure Event Hubs](https://azure.microsoft.com/services/event-hubs/) is a big data streaming platform and event ingestion service from Microsoft.
-For more information about Event Hubs see this link: [link](https://docs.microsoft.com/azure/event-hubs/event-hubs-about).
+For more information about Event Hubs see: [link](https://docs.microsoft.com/azure/event-hubs/event-hubs-about).

 Use the client library `github.com/Azure/azure-sdk-for-go/sdk/messaging/azeventhubs` in your application to: